nicolasmelo1/reflow_monorepo/packages/client/README.md

 Stuff like context and so on are not necessary to be implemented in the render, unless it's super tied to how e render stuff.

 This implementation makes it easier for testing and debugging interfaces since we just need to send data and don't need to care about any side effects.

+The reference for how this monorepo is configured can be found here: https://medium.com/@agungsurya/create-a-monorepo-of-react-native-and-nextjs-8b93df280343